J-Moravec/j-moravec.github.io/posts/containers/containers.md

 ### Unhelpful errors

-You have probably experienced it more then once.
-You try to run some code and instead of result, you get a strange error saying that something is broken.
-You are scratching your head, because the error doesn't say clearly what is broken, but points to some esoteric part of the code that should be right, or points very deep into subsystem or dependency, which points to another, only for you to discover in the end that the issue is in completely different part.
+You have probably experienced it more than once.
+You try to run some code and instead of a result, you get a strange error saying that something is broken.
+You are scratching your head because the error doesn't say clearly what is broken but points to some esoteric part of the code that should be right, or points very deep into subsystem or dependency, which points to another, only for you to discover in the end that the issue is in a completely different part.

-Previously, this happened to me with `devtools` or `testthat`, when both packages added another dependency (or their depedency added a dependency) `cli`, which incorectly handled version string of one of the most common terminals on one of the most common linux distro.
+Previously, this happened to me with `devtools` or `testthat`, when both packages added another dependency (or their dependency added a dependency) `cli`, which incorrectly handled the version string of one of the most common terminals on one of the most common Linux distro.
 What was more infuriating is finding that it was supposed to be fixed 6 months ago.
 Why the main branch wasn't patched, and the bugged version was released on CRAN instead is a mystery to me.

 Anyway, enough of this rant, this blogpost is not about this, nor it is about R, but about another completely different issue.

 ### Complex build systems

-In the begining, well I don't know since I wasn't there, but much later then that we had `GNU make` to build C code.
+In the beginning, well I don't know since I wasn't there, but much later than that we had `GNU make` to build C code.
 But the build became more and more complex, so more complex tools were developed.
 And these tools became, and still are, more and more complex.
-From my tiny experience, it was easier to write a package in Java, then to write and setup an ant or gradle from scratch.
-But this might be due to my inexperience, I write code frequently, although in compiled langauges, but I don't write build scripts often enough.
+From my tiny experience, it was easier to write a package in Java, than to write and setup Ant or Gradle from scratch.
+But this might be due to my inexperience, I write code frequently although in compiled languages but I don't write build scripts often enough.

 ### Dependencies

 You can encounter a similar issue if you want to build existing code as well.
 For instance, [7kaa](https://github.com/the3dfxdude/7kaa/), a commercial game that was open-sourced by Enlight, uses `autotools`.
 As you might get from the name, autotools is not a single tool, but a collection of tools.
 And if you don't have any of those installed, you will get strange errors, especially if you didn't notice a single warning at the start of the very long log file.

-In the end, I managed to solve this issue by installing dependencies and potentially poluting my system.
+In the end, I managed to solve this issue by installing dependencies and potentially polluting my system.
 But what if I wanted to do this next time again?
 Would I remember what did I do wrong and how I solved the issue?
-Can I do something better to isolate the dependency issue in a testable and replicable way so that a completely new clean system can be guranteed to succeed?
+Can I do something better to isolate the dependency issue in a testable and replicable way so that a completely new clean system can be guaranteed to succeed?

 ## Podman

-[podman](https://podman.io/) is a lesser known cousin of Docker.
-The advantage of Podman is that it allows creation of so called rootles containers.
+[podman](https://podman.io/) is a lesser-known cousin of Docker.
+The advantage of Podman is that it allows the creation of so-called rootless containers.
 This makes it a little easier to work with.

 But what are Podman/Docker containers?
 Simply said, containers are packages containing an application, including dependencies and even OS.
-This means that with containers, you can create a replicable installation and deployment of applications on a clean systems, which are isolated from your host system by the Docker/Podman engine.
+This means that with containers, you can create a replicable installation and deployment of applications on clean systems, which are isolated from your host system by the Docker/Podman engine.

 ### Installing podman